AdobeDocs/campaign-classic.en/help/installation/using/using-mx-servers.md

 ### How does an MX server work?

 When you send an email, the software server will establish a connection with the recipient domain server.
 The communication between the two servers uses SMTP language and a domain can have more than one MX server.
-The connection to this domain will start from the highest priority (smallest figure) and other servers are called <<back-up>> servers.
+The connection to this domain will start from the highest priority (smallest figure) and other servers are called "back-up" servers.
 The connection protocol must be respected.

 ### How does an MX server work with Adobe Campaign?